Luc Maierhofer: 2019–20 season

 Maierhofer began his final season as a junior-level singles skater by competing on the 2019–20 ISU Junior Grand Prix series, finishing thirteenth at 2019 JGP Croatia and eighth at 2019 JGP Italy.

 Going on to compete on the senior international level, Maierhofer finished sixth at the 2019 CS Ice Star.
 He subsequently won silver at the 2019 Golden Bear of Zagreb, gold at the 2019 Open d'Andorra.
 In February, he placed ninth at the 2020 Bavarian Open and eleventh at the 2020 Tallink Hotels Cup.

 Selected to compete at the 2020 World Junior Championships in Tallinn, Estonia, Maierhofer finished twenty-fifth in the short program and failed to advance to the free skate.

 2020–21 season

 During the season Maierhofer competed at two competitions: the 2021 Austrian Championships and the 2021 International Challenge Cup.
 He would finish second and eleventh, respectively, at these events.

-2021–22 season
+2021–22 season: Austrian national title

 Maierhofer began the season by competing on the 2021–22 ISU Challenger Series, finishing sixteenth at the 2021 CS Lombardia Trophy.
 He withdrew from the 2021 CS Nebelhorn Trophy, but would go on to place eighteenth at the 2021 CS Finlandia Trophy and eleventh at the 2021 CS Cup of Austria.
 He would then win silver at the 2021 Open d'Andorra.

 In December, Maierhofer won the senior men's national title at the 2022 Austrian Championships.
 He would then win silver at the 2022 Bavarian Open and the 2022 Merano Cup before closing the season with an eighth-place finish at the 2022 International Challenge Cup.